bevy-cheatbook/bevy-cheatbook/src/features/hdr-tonemap.md

 {{#include ../include/links.md}}

 HDR (High Dynamic Range) refers to the ability of the game engine to handle very bright lights or colors.
-Bevy supports HDR rendering.
+Bevy's rendering is HDR.
 This means you can have objects with colors that go above `1.0`, very bright lights, or bright emissive materials.
 All of this is supported for both 3D and 2D.